 and John Clement, a leading science education researcher at the University

-Model-Assisted Reasoning in Science (MARS) is a middle school science curriculum project of Drs.
+Model-Assisted Reasoning in Science (MARS) is a 1990s middle school science curriculum project of Drs.
 Kalyani Raghavan and Mary L. Sartoris at the University of Pittsburgh.
 Objective data on 1300 students, overviews of modules, National Standards addressed, evaluation results, references, contributors, and a slide show.
+(Some links on that website are dead.
+I think this is because their NSF funding ended before they finished model-based modules for grades 7 and 8.)

 Modeling Designs for Learning (MoDeLS) is a middle school and upper elementary program at Northwestern University and several other universities.
-It is developing a learning progression for scientific modeling practices.
+It developed a learning progression for scientific modeling practices.
 A synopsis.

 Tools for Ambitious Science Teaching is a middle school and early high school program at the University of Washington (Mark Windschitl and colleagues) that develops teacher resources for model-based inquiry.

-Introductory Physical Science, an outstanding 9th grade textbook, is a resource in our Physical Science with Math Modeling Workshop.
+Introductory Physical Science, an outstanding 9th grade textbook, is a foundational resource in the Physical Science with Math Modeling Workshop developed at ASU in 2001.
 A review

 Robert Karplus et al: Workshop on Physics Teaching and the Development of Reasoning